1. : Location

 The building has since been sub-divided

-for a variety of uses.
+into a bewildering variety of uses.

 7. : Fred Philips